Diplopia: A Merck Manual of Patient Symptoms podcast

-Other findings help suggest a cause (see Table 6: Symptoms of Ophthalmologic Disorders: Some Causes of Binocular Diplopia).
+Other findings help suggest a cause (see see Some Causes of Binocular Diplopia).

 Intermittent diplopia suggests a waxing and waning neurologic disorder, such as myasthenia gravis or multiple sclerosis, or unmasking of a latent phoria (eye deviation).
 Patients with latent phoria do not have any other neurologic manifestations.

 Internuclear ophthalmoplegia (INO) results from a brain stem lesion in the medial longitudinal fasciculus (MLF).
 INO manifests on horizontal gaze testing with diplopia, weak adduction on the affected side (usually cannot adduct eye past midline), and nystagmus of the contralateral eye.
 However, the affected eye adducts normally on convergence testing (which does not require an intact MLF).

 Pain suggests a compressive lesion or inflammatory disorder.